stake-plus/govcomms/docs/GCBot.md

 - Each module logs a startup message when it successfully registers slash commands.
 - Feedback embeds use a consistent colour (`0x5865F2`) and include the Discord user tag in the footer.
-- Redis publishes messages on the `govcomms.messages` stream.
-Downstream workers are expected to consume and dispatch those events.

 ## Updating Thread Mappings